azncodeferocity/cs-3505/assignment4/README.txt

-Authors: Basil Vetas and Lance Petersen
+Author: Basil Vetas & Lance Petersen
-Date: 2/5/2015
+Date: February 5, 2015
-CS 3505
+Course: CS 3505
+Assignment: 4

 *********** QUESTIONS FOR PETER / TAs ***********

 Help debugging - inventory.cpp, and sets in report.cpp
 How do I initialize sets in report.cpp constructor?
 Do we need a namespace? -- he didn't both with one, but if our class is declared in a namespace, then our .cpp files need to be in the same namespace Do we need a default constructor (for food_item, for example)?